KrekoG/vanillaplus/README.md

 - Install any non-modified 1.12.1 wow client
 - Download the [patch](https://vanillaplus.org/uploads/patch-3.mpq) from the website and place it in the `<wow folder>/Data` folder
   - If you are a Mac user, make sure the file extension is capitalised, ending up with `<wow folder>/Data/patch-3.MPQ`
-  - If you are a Windows user, make sure you don't install the game in a system folder such as `Program Files` to avoid issues with access rights.
+  - If you are a Windows user, make sure you don't install the game in a system folder such as `Program Files` or you will need to run the `WoW.exe` as an administrator.
 - Change the content of your `<wow folder>/realmlist.wtf` to be ```set realmlist logon.vanillaplus.org```
 - Remove any previously downloaded cache by deleting the contents of your `<wow folder>/WDB` folder, if it exists
   - This step must also be repeated if you plan to connect back to another wow server with the same client later